No Products in the Cart

 Your diabetes to-do list might be extensive, staying organised can help and provide some relief!
 Follow these strategies to tackle each day with less stress.

-There are so many things to remember when managing your condition, it can be a juggling act!
-From counting carbohydrates, testing blood glucose levels, taking medication and insulin.
-It’s no easy feat living with diabetes.
+There are so many things to remember when managing diabetes - it can be a juggling act!
+From counting carbohydrates, testing blood glucose levels, taking medication and insulin, it’s no easy feat living with diabetes.
 Being mindful about self-care and staying organised will help you to stay on top of it and feel good.

 If your medicine cabinet is overflowing with diabetes supplies, or you have diabetes supplies scattered around the house, it may be a time for you to find a better organisation method.
-Being stuck at home presents the perfect opportunity to spring clean your diabetes supplies and reorganise them.
 Here are some practical tips to organise your diabetes management.

 1. Create a supply checklist

 Checklists are a great way to keep track of your diabetes supplies and medication.
 You can use checklists as a tool to stay on top of the quantities of your supplies and medications.
 You can create master checklists for everyday items and then smaller checklists for when you’re on the go or for when you’re at work.

 You can write these checklists either on a notepad that you keep in your kitchen, bathroom or bedroom, or you can use your smartphone.
 If you are using your smartphone to create a checklist, you can either use the notes section on your phone or a checklist app.
 The checklist will help you be aware of which supplies are running low.

 To help you closely monitor your supple inventory whilst avoiding unnecessary duplicate purchases, you can set a reminder on your smartphone.
 This reminder will act as a cue for you to update your checklists.
 This checklist system will help you to save time and money!

 2. Make taking medication easy